 - Perform brain scans, such as computed tomography (CT), magnetic resonance imaging (MRI), or positron emission tomography (PET), to rule out other possible causes for symptoms.

 These tests may be repeated to give doctors information about how the person’s memory and other cognitive functions are changing over time.
 Tests can also help diagnose other causes of memory problems, such as mild cognitive impairment and vascular dementia.
 Alzheimer’s disease can be definitely diagnosed only after death, by linking clinical measures with an examination of brain tissue in an autopsy.

 For more information, download this free booklet: Understanding Memory Loss.

 What are options for further assessment and diagnosis?

-If a primary care doctor suspects mild cognitive impairment or possible Alzheimer’s, he or she may refer you to a specialist who can provide a detailed diagnosis, or you may decide to go to a specialist for further assessment.
+If a primary care doctor suspects mild cognitive impairment or possible Alzheimer’s, they may refer you to a specialist who can provide a detailed diagnosis, or you may decide to go to a specialist for further assessment.
+Specialists include:

 Need help finding a doctor or a specialist?
 Call us today: 858.492.4400

 You may also want to get a second opinion.
 Diagnosis of memory and thinking problems can be challenging.
 Subtle signs and symptoms may be overlooked or unclear.
 Getting a second opinion helps confirm the diagnosis.
 Most doctors understand the benefit of a second opinion and will share your records if you permit.
 A specialist can refer you to another doctor for a second opinion, or you may decide to find one yourself.

 Early, accurate diagnosis is beneficial for several reasons.
 While there is still no effective treatment or cure for Alzheimer’s, there are some medication options that can help slow the progress of the disease.